Why people choose to foster

 - To provide the right leadership and agency culture which encourages the building of trusting relationships with everyone in the team but especially the relationship with our foster carers, enabling everyone to feel safe about being honest and open about their feelings.

-We are particularly sensitive to the transferring foster carer, changing agency is ae recognise is a decision that shouldn’t be taken lightly.
+We are particularly sensitive to the transferring foster carer.
+We recognise that the decision to change agency is one that isn’t taken lightly.
 We treat any transfer to us, as an opportunity to reflect on the care being provided and offer a new space to reconsider support, development and training that may enhance that care.
 It doesn’t have to be an assessment that repeats the earlier process, but it needs to be rigorous and evidence based to show what has already been achieved and what more could be done with the right tools, resources and support.
 Often attributed to Einstein, “continuing to do what you have always done, hoping things will get better, is a form of insanity” or as I have already said, “comes at a cost” and having a good relationship with those supporting you really matters when trying to support a child who has experienced trauma.